Watching “Finding Dory” taught me to stop worrying.

 If you are a worrier raise your hand!

-Once upon a time, there was a mother who claimed to have faith in God, and in His will and mercy.
+And read to find out how watching “Finding Dory” taught me to stop worrying.
+You see, once upon a time, there was a mother who claimed to have faith in God and in His will and mercy.
 And then, her only child started Summer Camp.
 For the first time.
 Ever.
-Subsequently, proverbial Hell broke loose.
+Subsequently, the proverbial Hell broke loose.
 Doubts and worries replaced Faith, as did flashbacks of every Criminal Minds episode her excellent memory could conjure up.
 Hours seemed longer than their supposed 60 minutes duration.
-The clock was consulted every minute and a half until pick up time rolled around.
+The clock was consulted every minute and a half until pick-up time rolled around.

-Then again, the pickup ritual started 45 minutes before its actual time as this “faithful” mother waited anxiously in her car to pick up the apple of her eye.
-The camp monitors looked younger than newborns, and their capability to shield her child from harm was questioned in internal debates where irrational fears yelled louder than reason and won every argument.
+But the pick-up ritual actually started 45 minutes before its time as this “faithful” mother waited anxiously in her car to pick up the apple of her eye.
+The camp monitors looked younger than newborns, and their capability to shield my child from harm was questioned in internal debates where my irrational fears yelled louder than reason and won every argument.

 The local Beach.

 The local what????

 You mean an outing where my child will ride a bus (cue in series of horrific bus accidents rolling in front of my eyes like a movie reel) then go to a beach (cue in all articles about drowning, dry drowning, symptoms of water in lungs) and then play in the nearby park (hello all news headlines about kidnappings and lost children, long time no scare!).

 No thank you, my child will stay with me on the day of the outing where he will be safe and sound.
 Even better, we will go watch Finding Dory!
 There!
 Who needs a fun day at the beach with kids his age and an opportunity to develop autonomy and confidence?
 With his mommy, he goes!